dotnet/docs/docs/azure/sdk/unit-testing-mocking.md

 ## Explore response types

 The <xref:Azure.Response> class is an abstract class that represents an HTTP response and is returned by most service client methods.
-You can create test `Response` instances using either the Moq library or standard C# inheritance.
+You can create test `Response` instances using either a mocking library or standard C# inheritance.

 ## [Non-library](#tab/csharp)

 The `Response` class is abstract, which means there are a lot of members to override.
-Consider using the Moq library to streamline your approach.
+Consider using a library to streamline your approach.

 :::code language="csharp" source="snippets/unit-testing/NonLibrary/MockResponse.cs" :::

 ## [Moq](#tab/moq)

-The Moq library provides concise functionality for setting up mock responses:

 :::code language="csharp" source="snippets/unit-testing/Moq/TestSnippets_Moq.cs" id="MockResponse" :::